robenkleene/audio-references/ableton-live/ableton-live.md

 ## MIDI

 Ableton Live can import multi-track or single-track MIDI files but it can only export single track.
 To export MIDI, right-click the MIDI clip and select "Export MIDI Clip..."

+## Sends

+- Whether a send is Pre- or Post- fader is on the master track parallel to the send's knob.